No, Spindle does not use glue in its latex.

-To start, because our latex is poured in a constant stream (continuous pour), each piece is cut to size with no need for seams or glue anywhere - it is a solid piece even for a king size.
-While some latex is seamed (two pieces glued together), this is not a negative – it typically has no bearing on performance and durability for most people.
+Our latex is poured in a constant stream (continuous pour), each piece is cut to size with no need for seams or glue anywhere - it is a solid piece even for a king size.

 Please note that you may see a few thin ridge lines on one side of each layer.
 This is not glue or pieces attached together, but an impression left by seam in the mold where the plates meet.